Rowena Meredith

-Rowena Meredith (born 27 April 1995) is an Australian representative rower.
-She is an Olympian, an Australian national champion at both U23 and senior levels, was twice a medallist at underage world championships and has won four medals at World Rowing Cups.
+Rowena Alice H. Meredith (born 27 April 1995) is an Australian representative rower.
+She is an Olympic medallist, a multiple Australian national champion at both U23 and senior levels, was twice a medallist at underage world championships and has won four medals at World Rowing Cups.
 She competed in the Australian women's quad scull at Tokyo 2021 winning a bronze medal.

 Club and state rowing

 Born in Basingstoke England, Meredith was raised in Sydney, Australia and her senior club rowing was from the Mosman Rowing Club till 2016 and then Sydney University Boat Club from 2017.